plippe/blog/_posts/2018-09-01-taming-cats-equality.md

 > *Cats is a library which provides abstractions for functional programming in the [Scala programming language](https://scala-lang.org/).
 The name is a playful shortening of the word category.*

 [Cats](https://typelevel.org/cats/) is a huge library that offers a lot of value.
-Instead of listing all its features, I will look into Scala’s shortcomings, and see how Cats can help.
-Hopefully, you will learn a few things along the way, and maybe include Cats in your next projects.
+Instead of listing all its features, I will look into Scala’s shortcomings and see how Cats can help.
+Hopefully, you will learn a few things along the way and maybe include Cats in your next projects.

 This time, I will look at equality.